VictoriaMetrics/VictoriaMetrics/README.md

 1) Send `SIGINT` signal to VictoriaMetrics process in order to gracefully stop it.
 2) Wait until the process stops.
 This can take a few seconds.
-3) Start VictoriaMetrics with new config.
+3) Start VictoriaMetrics with the new config.

 ### How to send data from InfluxDB-compatible agents such as [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/)?